 Sharing as a group enables me to see their reaction to performing in front of others, which gives me some insight into the support they might need throughout the season.
 Watching one another, especially with the expectation of being a respectful audience, reinforces the idea that all voices are important and valued.
 After watching each other’s movement, I often ask students to repeat what their peers have done.
 This can help in the development of empathy, as students “try on” another’s movement style and experience another perspective through movement.
 It also keeps the class moving and gets them nice and warm!

 Looking for more ways to spice up your dance classes throughout the year?
 Check out this post!

 1.)
-Body-writing – Each student uses different a different body part or combination of body parts to write their name on the floor or in the space around them.
-This is a great one to out start with, as you can provide as much direction as students need to feel comfortable.
+Body-writing – Each student uses a different body part or combination of body parts to write their name on the floor or in the space around them.
+This is a great one to begin with, as you can provide as much direction as students need to feel comfortable.
 It can also be easily modified for novice through advanced dancers.
 You can have the entire class use the same body part to write their names in the same spatial plane, or give them a choice of a few body parts, or allow them “free reign” to be as creative as they’d like!
 As they become comfortable with the activity, encourage them to “smooth out” the transitions and connect the letters to make a seamless dance phrase.

 - To turn this into a collaborative activity, have students combine some or all of the letters of their names to spell out a new word and dance phrase!

 2.)
 Initial Freeze Dance – This is another good starting point, as most students love to play freeze dance and are comfortable with the game.
 In this version, they “freeze” in the shape of one of the letters of their name.
 You can direct the students to make their shape on the high, middle, or low level.
 Challenge yourself to recall each students’ name as you see their initial shape.
 (For more freeze dance variations, check out this post!)